michelesr/thesis/src/intro.md

 Integration tests has been conducted for this application and will be used as example in the overview of integration tests.

-The web interface of sbcatalog is made with AngularJS, and will be used a use case for end-to-end tests.
+The web interface of sbcatalog is made with AngularJS, and will be used a use case for end to end tests.

 ## New Economy